German Intelligence Agents and Suspected Agents

 Prosper de Zitter (KV 2/1732-1733)

 De Zitter was a Second World War Belgian traitor who operated a fake escape operation for Allied servicemen in Brussels, that was in reality under German control.
-Though sentenced to death by a Belgian court after the war, his sentence was commuted.

 KV 2/1732 (1942-1944) reveals how de Zitter, under many pseudonyms and false identities, was several times denounced as a likely traitor by Belgian and Allied sources.
 Many of these reported the sinister appearance of a man with missing fingers purporting to be working to help Allied escapers shortly before German forces rounded up Allied airmen and agents, and local resisters.
 In correspondence on this file with Hardy Amies it is suggested that de Zitter should be added to the list of enemy personalities to be targeted during "rat week".